 Need proof?
 Here are 30 teen photos celebrities were brave enough to share with the world.
 They range from mildly awkward to painfully embarrassing to completely unrecognizable.
-So read on And while they’re all good for a laugh, even the worst of them is nothing compared to the The 20 Funniest Celebrity Mugshots.
+So read on for some serious laughs.

-When you’re a regular teen, you don’t get to request post-production services on your photos.
-This eyes-closed homecoming photo of John Mulaney is pretty funny, but it’s nothing compared to the 30 Most Hilarious Celebrity Instagram Photos.
+When you're a regular teen, you don't get to request post-production services on your photos.
+This eyes-closed homecoming photo of John Mulaney is pretty funny.

-“You take the thinnest layer of hair possible, and you curl it as though the most delicate sausage in the world were laying across your forehead.”
-A very good description of her hairdo by It’s Always Sunny in Philadelphia star Kaitlin Olson, but not quite good enough to make it onto the 15 Top Hair Tips from Top Hollywood Stylists.
+"You take the thinnest layer of hair possible, and you curl it as though the most delicate sausage in the world were laying across your forehead." — a very good description of her hairdo by It's Always Sunny in Philadelphia star Kaitlin Olson.

 There was just something about picture day that made everyone think a striped turtleneck seemed like a good choice.
 Hindsight is 20/20.